Investorgee/Enny/README.md

 # Hello, I'm Eniola Giwa
 <a href="https://www.linkedin.com/in/eniola-giwa24/"><img src="https://img.shields.io/badge/-LinkedIn-0072b1?&style=for-the-badge&logo=linkedin&logoColor=white" /></a>

-[Brief Introduction - Remove this afterwards]

-I am a recent graduate with a profound interest in technology and a dedication to solving complex problems.
+Greetings, Cyber Defenders!
+I’m a driven cybersecurity specialist and a relentless continuous learner with a BSc in Computer Science.
+With a couple of years of solid network security experience and a broader IT background, I’m all about growth—constantly adapting and developing new ways to hunt and mitigate threats.
+Eager for growth and always on the lookout for the next big thing, I’m excited to bring my skills and energy to the ever-evolving world of cybersecurity!

 ## Objective
-[Provide Objective - Remove this afterwards]]

-My journey in computer science has led me to develop a passion for cybersecurity, and I am now eager to transition into this field, specifically aiming to join a Security Operations Center (SOC) as a Tier 1 Analyst.
+My journey in computer science has ignited a deep passion for cybersecurity, driving me to transition into this field with a focus on becoming a Tier 1 Analyst in a Security Operations Center (SOC).
+I aim to leverage my solid experience in network security and ongoing cybersecurity education to excel in threat detection, response, and analysis.
+Eager to contribute to a proactive security team, I’m committed to growing my skills and enhancing my expertise in a dynamic SOC environment.

 ## Skills
 [Provide skills and associated project.
 Make sure to hyperlink the project - Remove this afterwards]]